Shop Subscribe

 5. Reduce Visual Stimulation

 Reduce the amount of visual stimulation in the class.
-Keep supplies behind closed cabinets or consider using simple curtain or fabric panels to cover shelves.
+Keep supplies behind closed cabinets or consider using simple curtains or fabric panels to cover shelves.
 Limit the amount of artwork on the walls or suspended from the ceiling.

 6. Consider Adding Adapted Seating